 Student numbers are exploding worldwide, as there has never been a greater need for an excellent higher education (Wells, 2018).
 Mushrooming of universities has increased the variety of options to consumers who are likely to formulate a subjective assessment of education service quality-performance against what they believe should or will happen.
 Gap analysis is not new in higher education, and their work has influenced several studies.
 In contrast, only a few studies on the higher education system in Sikkim have been conducted.
 Service quality, emphasizing student, teacher and management, is an emerging concern in the education system.
 India has a massive network of higher educational institutions, but gaps still exist in accomplishing world-class excellence in education.
 In the current scenario, the world-class institutes in India are limited, and very few are in the northeast states.
 Most institutions need to update infrastructure and high research facilities, under-investment in library information technology, laboratories, and classrooms, making it very difficult to provide top-quality education.
-Higher education in formation is facing pressure to improve the value of its activities in the northeast region of India.
+Higher education in facilities in India.